amazon-archives/amazon-ecs-interstella-workshop/workshop-microservices/readme.md

 ![Cloud9 Env](images/01-c9.png)

 2\.
 Familiarize yourself with the Cloud9 Environment.

-On the left pane (Blue), you'll see a folder navigation structure where you'll see some files that will be downloaded later.
+On the left pane (Blue), you'll see a file tree where you'll see some files that will be downloaded later.
 In the middle (Red) pane, any documents you open will show up here.
 Double click on README.md in the left folder pane and edit the file a bit in the middle.
 Then save it by clicking **File** and **Save**.

 ![Cloud9 Editing](images/01-c9-2.png)

-On the bottom, you will see a shell (Yellow).
+On the bottom, you will see a bash shell (Yellow).
 For the remainder of the lab, use this shell to enter all commands.

-2\.
-Once logged into the instance, download the logistics application source, requirements file, and a draft [Dockerfile](https://docs.docker.com/engine/reference/builder/) from Interstella HQ.
+3\.
+Download the logistics application source, requirements file, and a draft [Dockerfile](https://docs.docker.com/engine/reference/builder/) from Interstella HQ.
 We'll also take this opportunity to install the [ECR Credential Helper](https://github.com/awslabs/amazon-ecr-credential-helper) to help with authentication (don't worry, we'll explain later).

 <pre>
-$ aws s3 sync s3://www.interstella.trade/awsloft/code/monolith/ monolith/
+$ aws s3 sync s3://www.interstella.trade/code/monolith/ monolith/
 $ cd monolith
 $ chmod +x installcredhelper.sh
 $ sudo ./installcredhelper.sh
 </pre>

-*Note: This is using the [AWS CLI](https://aws.amazon.com/cli/) which was installed using [user data](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/user-data.html) on launch, and we authorize access to S3 through an [IAM instance profile](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_roles_use_switch-role-ec2_instance-profiles.html).*
+*Note: This is using the [AWS CLI](https://aws.amazon.com/cli/) which comes bundled with Cloud9, and we authorize access to S3 through an [IAM role](https://docs.aws.amazon.com/cloud9/latest/user-guide/auth-and-access-control.html).
+Also notice the downloaded files appeared in your Cloud9 file tree.*

-3\.
+4\.
 Review the draft Dockerfile and add the missing instructions indicated by comments in the file.

-*Note: If you're already familiar with how Dockerfiles work and want to focus on breaking the monolith apart into microservices, skip down to ["HINT: Final Dockerfile"](#final-dockerfile) near the end of step 4, create a Dockerfile in the monolith directory with the hint contents, build the "monolith" image, and continue to step 5.
+*Note: If you're already familiar with how Dockerfiles work and want to focus on breaking the monolith apart into microservices, skip down to ["HINT: Final Dockerfile"](#final-dockerfile) near the end of step 5, create a Dockerfile in the monolith directory with the hint contents, build the "monolith" image, and continue to step 6.
 Otherwise continue on...*

 One of Interstella's developers started working on a Dockerfile in her free time, but she was pulled to a high priority project to implement source control (which also explains why you're pulling code from S3).

-Use your favorite text editor (vi, nano, emacs are installed) on the instance to open **Dockerfile.draft**.
+In the Cloud9 file tree, click on the **monolith** folder to expand it, and double-click on **Dockerfile.draft** to open the file for editing.

-*Note: If you'd like to install another editor, feel free to do so using [yum](http://docs.aws.amazon.com/AWSEC2/latest/UserGuide/install-software.html).*
+*Note: If you would prefer to use the bash shell and a text editor like vi or emacs instead, you're welcome to do so.*

 Review the contents, and you'll see a few comments at the end of the file noting what still needs to be done.
 Comments are denoted by a "#".

 Docker builds container images by stepping through the instructions listed in the Dockerfile.
 Docker is built on this idea of layers starting with a base and executing each instruction that introduces change as a new layer.
 It caches each layer, so as you develop and rebuild the image, Docker will reuse layers (often referred to as intermediate layers) from cache if no modifications were made.
 Once it reaches the layer where edits are introduced, it will build a new intermediate layer and associate it with this particular build.
-This makes tasks like image rebuild very efficient and you can easily maintain multiple build versions.
+This makes tasks like image rebuild very efficient, and you can easily maintain multiple build versions.

 ![Docker Container Image](images/01-container-image.png)